Lecture 21: OLS Regression with Discrete Dependent Variables

 print(margeff.summary())

 Let's again plot the estimated probabilty of the favored team winning and the actual data but now let's compare the implications of our distributional assumptions.
-First, generate predicted values using numpy
+First, generate predicted values using numpy and the above expression for the probability.

 pred_logit = np.exp(res_logit.fittedvalues) /( 1+np.exp(res_logit.fittedvalues) )